senseexcel/senseexcel/README.md

 ![Feature Export Field Values Export Data](https://github.com/senseexcel/senseexcel/blob/master/images/SE-Feature-Export-Field-Values-Export-Data.png)

 Example:  You have a list box with 5 values.
 Value 1, Value 2, Value 3, Value 4, Value 5.

-If you have no values selected, pressing "Export data" and pasting in Excel will give you the following in a list oriented vertically:
+With No values selected, pressing "Export data" will copy the list of values to the clipboard with a vertical orientation.
+Pasting in Excel will give you the following:

 Value 1